Back to the Mac stuff.

 "C" shows the bent connector's pins, and the center pin is offset to the LEFT.

-"D" shows the bent connector's pins, and the center pin is offset DOWN.
+"D" shows the bent connector's pins, and the center pin is offset DOWN along the AC cable.

 Surprising variety, eh?
-But they all "fit" the same Apple-product AC connector, but they "hang" differently.
-Apparently they were sold with early Apple Mac equipment.
+They all "fit" the same Apple-product AC connector, but they "hang" differently, or have a particular look or logo or color.

 AC cord prices

-Black or grey my choice, no Apple brand, A/C cord, straight connector "A", - $1 plus shipping
+Black or grey my choice, no Apple brand/logo, A/C cord, straight connector "A", - $2 plus shipping

-Grey, Apple brand A/C cord, straight connector "A" - common, $5 plus shipping
+Grey, Apple logo A/C cord, straight connector "A" - $15 plus shipping

-Brown/tan, Apple brand A/C cord, straight connector "A" - higher price, ask if available, provide details.
+Brown/tan, Apple logo A/C cord, straight connector "A" - higher price, ask if available.

 Early Mac/Apple cables